danyk20/MQTT_Benchmark/README.md

 ### Synchronization of Producer and Consumer Flags

 The producer-consumer architecture allows for a complete decoupling of the components that produce messages and those that consume them.
 However, in order to perform meaningful benchmarks there must exist some level of coupling between the flags of the consumer and the producer.

 - **Quality of Service** (`--qos`): This flag **must** be the same for both consumer and producer applications.
 There exist 3 categories of quality of service:

-  - QoS 0: With this quality of service, messages sent by the producer are not verified by the broker.
+    - QoS 0: With this quality of service, the broker does not send acknowledgment for any message sent by the producer.
     - QoS 1: With this quality of service, producer receives acknowledgement from broker for every message produced.
     - QoS 2: With this quality of service, producer receives acknowledgement from consumer (via broker) for every message produced.

   At the time of testing, RabbitMQ MQTT broker does not support QoS 2.
 - **Separators** (`--separators`): Separators are special message batches used to signal the consumer.
 The consumer will continue consuming messages until a predefined number of separators are consumed.
 Consider the following message stream where '0's represent separators.

   ```text
   0000000111110000001111101111100111110000
   ```

-  In this stream of messages there are a total of 4 separators.
+  In this stream of messages there are a total of four separators.
 The consumer will count consecutive stream of seperators as a single occurence and will ignore any separators until it receives a first valid message.

   Having this concept in mind is important for performing benchmarks as it allows the producer and consumer to "agree" on a message stream strucure allowing for the results to be saved accordingly.

    ---
   :warning: If the consumer expects more separators then the producer sends then it will run indefinately.